IBM/charts/stable/ibm-dsm-dev/README.md

 A repository DB is created automatically to store your monitor and administration metadata.
 The minimum resource requied: 1 CPU 2G memory and 8G storage.
 It may need a long time when DSM deploy, creat repository DB and bind to it.
 If you delete DSM, its repository DB will also be deleted automatically.

 You can only run one DSM per namespace.
 If you deploy the second DSM, it will be deleted silently in a while in backend.

+## Limitations
+- Need authority to delete helm chart in current namespace.
+- ROLLING UPGRADES FROM PREVIOUS CHART RELEASES ARE NOT SUPPORTED